I need human help to enter verification code (office hours only)

 Artistic Director

-Max Schwimmer is a classically-trained saxophonist, leader of the Little Chef Klezmer Band, and faculty member at Paradise Valley Community College where he directs the PVCC Klezmer Ensemble.
-He led the first iteration of this festival in 2024 and early in the year, he organized a multi-day artist residency showcasing recently-discovered Ukrainian klezmer manuscripts with guest artist Christina Crowder.
-As a 2024 Arizona Commission on the Arts grant recipient, he studied Eastern European and Balkan saxophone styles with leading practitioners in Canada and Macedonia.
-Schwimmer holds a Master's in Music in saxophone with additional specialized training in Eastern European folk traditions.
+Max Schwimmer is a classically-trained saxophonist, leader of the Little Chef Klezmer Band, and faculty member at Paradise Valley Community College where he founded the PVCC Klezmer Ensemble.
+He led the first iteration of this festival in 2024 and earlier that year organized a multi-day artist residency showcasing recently-discovered Ukrainian klezmer manuscripts with guest artist Christina Crowder.
+Max was awarded a 2024 Artist Opportunity Grant from the Arizona Commission on the Arts grant to study Eastern European and Balkan saxophone styles.

 Miryam Coppersmith